everdrone/grab/README.md

 # Installation

-Download and install the [latest release](https://github.com/everdrone/grab/releases/latest)
+Download and install the [latest release](https://github.com/everdrone/grab/releases/latest).

 # Usage

-Run the following command to generate a new configuration file in the current directory
+Run the following command to generate a new configuration file in the current directory.

 ```
 grab config generate